 I had allowed my dentist to take my agency from me.

-The concept of agency needs to be talked about much more in this country and around the world.
+The concept of agency needs to be discussed much more in this country and worldwide.
 Agency is our freedom to make choices in our lives.
 Agency is liberty.
-Sometimes our agency can be taken away.
-We can be kidnapped or severely injured or killed.
+Sometimes, our agency can be taken away.
+We can be kidnapped, severely injured, or killed.
 But today, this week, and this year, I choose not to do anything that will limit my agency.